TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Usage.md

 What does this mean?

-This basically tells us that the first character of the database name is `"u"`.
+This tells us that the first character of the database name is `"u"`.

 At this point, we can spend a lot of time dumping all the content from the database.

-To avoid wasting time, I wrote the following `Python` script to automate exploitation:
+To save time, I wrote a `Python` script to automate exploitation:

 <br />